Resident234/php.net/pages/www.php.net_class.domnodelist.php.md

 <?php

 /**
- * PHP&apos;s DOM classes are recursive but don&apos;t provide an implementation of
+ * PHP's DOM classes are recursive but don't provide an implementation of
  * RecursiveIterator.
 This class provides a RecursiveIterator for looping over DOMNodeList */ class DOMNodeRecursiveIterator extends ArrayIterator implements RecursiveIterator {